ARID5B

 AT-rich interactive domain-containing protein 5B is a protein that in humans is encoded by the ARID5B gene.

 Alternative names for this gene include Modulator recognition factor 23.

 Genomics

 The gene is located on the long arm of chromosome 10 (10q21.2) on the 'plus' strand.
 It spans 195,261 base pairs in length.
-It encodes a protein of predicted length and molecular weight of 1188 amino acids and 132.375 kilo Daltons respectively.
+It encodes a protein of predicted length and molecular weight of 1188 amino acids and 132.375 kilodaltons respectively.